-How Chinese panels are affecting western solar markets
+How Chinese panels are affecting the western solar markets

 There’s no doubt about it, the price of solar PV is falling and probably will continue to fall over the near future.
 Many within the industry identify oversupply and production overcapacity as the main factors for falling PV prices alongside cost reductions achieved by improved technological innovation.